AutomatedLayers/VertigoMk1/docs/doc_tree/2_assembly/04_z_joints/1_bed_lever.md

 ### 3. Attach the Bed Lever to the Front Z Joint Bar -->

+ - **3:38** Dowels are here to increase regidity.
+They should not fall out once inserted, if they do, either adjust your shrinkage compensation or use a bit of glue if they're not too loose.
+ - **3:51**
+ -
 {: .warning }
 The channel magnet is **STRONG**, and also rather fragile.
 Use caution with ferrous metal nearby, especially the strike plate that goes with the lever.
 Also, be careful not to overtighten the magnet's mounting screws; it will fracture.